 You can customize the way the app handles incoming and outgoing messages as much as you could ever want, including scheduling messages to go out at specific times (only in the Pro version).
 You can also sign in with your Facebook credentials so you'll see your contacts' Facebook profile pics.Handcent SMS

-hello SMS is one of the best-looking SMS apps we've ever seen.
+hello SMS is one of the best-looking SMS apps around.
 Slick, clean and minimal, hello SMS is the style guru's SMS app.
 The app has a super simple tab setup, so you'll get your friends' profile pics and names on the left and you simply swipe out the conversation tab.

 You can do all the same things you can with most other SMS apps, of course, but the truly unique thing about hello SMS is just how much it manages to do without looking heavy or bloated.
 If only all apps looked this clean.hello sms